What are Diamond Sponges made of and can I recycle them?Updated 16 days ago

 Core

 High-density polyurethane (PU) foam block.
 Firm, springy, and holds its shape as you scrub.
-The foam is what carries the abrasive coating to the surface.
+The foam carries the abrasive coating to the surface.

 Coating